Colind8/Mr.-Megee/README.md

 ### Projects
 This will link to the Mr. Megee Development Board where you can track what's going on with Mr. Megee
 ### Wiki
-I plan to use this soon
+I plan to use this soon.
 ### Discussions
 Ask questions and more here.